 No weekend classes

-Middle Grades Language Arts certified teachers with a desire to become leaders and mentors who are critical thinkers and reflective decision-makers in their schools.
+Middle Grades Language Arts certified teachers with a desire to become more effective in the classroom.
 Teachers who hold a professional certificate in another content area but have an interest in an advanced degree in Middle Grades Language Arts will not be eligible for a certificate upgrade until passing the GACE.
 Additionally, they will be required to sign the Out of Field Certification form.

 What You Learn